Comparison theorems for conjugate points in sub-Riemannian geometry: Comparison theorems for the matrix Riccati equation

 is well posed, in the sense that there exists a solution of the Riccati equation, invertible for small $t>0$ such that $ \lim_{t\to 0^+} V^{-1} = 0$.
-The solution is unique on some maximal interval of definition $I \subseteq (0,+\infty)$.
+The solution is {\blu symmetric and} unique on some maximal interval of definition $I \subseteq (0,+\infty)$.
 In addition, $V(t) >0$ for small $t>0$. \end{lemma} \begin{proof} We first prove uniqueness.
 If two solutions $V_1$, $V_2$ exist, their inverses $W_1$ and $W_2$ (defined for $t>0$ sufficiently small) can be extended to smooth matrices on $[0,\eps)$, by setting $W_1(0) = W_2(0) = 0$.
 Moreover, they both satisfy the following Cauchy problem:

 By uniqueness of the standard Cauchy problem, $W_1(\eps) = W_2(\eps)$.
 Therefore also $V_1^{-1}(\eps) = V_{2}^{-1}(\eps)$, and uniqueness follows.
 The choice of $\eps >0$ for setting the Cauchy datum is irrelevant, since different choices bring to the same solution.
-Finally, any solution can be extended uniquely to a maximal solution, defined on some interval $I \subseteq (0,+\infty)$.
+Finally, any solution can be extended uniquely to a maximal solution, defined on some interval $I \subseteq (0,+\infty)$. {\blu Notice $V(t)$ and $V(t)^*$ are both solution of \eqref{eq:riccatiappendix}, in particular $V(t) = V(t)^*$.}

 Now, we prove the existence.
 Consider the Cauchy problem

 Its solution is well defined for $t \in [0,\eps)$.
 We will soon prove that, for $t \in (0,\eps)$, such a solution is positive.
 Thus $V(t):=W(t)^{-1}$, defined for $t \in (0,\eps)$, is a solution of the original Cauchy problem with limit initial datum, by construction.